jobaTheBuilder/covid19de_monitor/README.md

 `./IntensivregisterUpdate.py -a areas_example.json`

 # ImpfungUpdate
 Provides information about the vaccination status in germany.

 ## Usage

 ### Command Line
+If no Bundesland is given as argument it will print information about Germany

 ```
 optional arguments:
   -h, --help            show this help message and exit